manikvgithub/minimal/index.md

 # Fraud Detection

-This is an exercise for creating website usign Github
+This is an exercise for creating website using Github

 ## Header 2